South Korea Bucket List – the complete list of things worth doing

 Seoul off the beaten path

 Visit Seoul Museum with its contemporary art exhibitions, stop by Seokpajeong, a former royal villa with impressive gardens, and relax at one of the many cool cafes on the cafe street.
-Bugak Skywalk is not easily reached but will enchant you with some of the best views of the city.

 Participate in a traditional Korean wedding ceremony

-As a tourist, chances are you might not have the opportunity to participate in a Korean wedding.
-However, the Korea Hosue restaurant and cafe (한국의집), they organize also traditional wedding ceremonies.
+However, the Korea Hosue restaurant and cafe (한국의집) organizes traditional wedding ceremonies.
 It is an experience worth having during your South Korean vacation.

 Take the cable car in Yeosu